Washington Senators (NFL): Rochester forfeit controversy

 Washington was originally scheduled to play the Pittsburgh Collegians after their loss to Canton, however the plans for the game fell apart.
 When that happened, Tim Jordan substituted the Collegians for the Rochester Jeffersons.

 On December 5, 1921, a game was scheduled between the Jeffersons and the Senators.
 Due to the field being covered with snow, Rochester's manager Leo Lyons refused to play the game rather than risk injury to his players.
 It has been said by some fans and historians that Lyons forfeited the game because of snowy conditions.
 However, according to Lyons, the Senators had a poor fan turnout due to a snowstorm and said they would only pay the Jefferson team roughly $200.
 That amount would not allow for the team to be paid to play the game, or travel expenses for the trip back to Rochester.
 The game had an NFL guarantee that the Jeffersons must be paid $800 for the game regardless of anything.
 Lyons refused to play the game because of Washington not paying the $800 that was in the game contract.

 The contract between the two teams stated that if there was a dispute as to the condition of the field, the decision would belong to the home team.
-Washington was willing to play the game, not wanting to disappoint the 400 or so fans that had showed up.
+Washington was willing to play the game, not wanting to disappoint the 400 or so fans who had shown up.
 After forty minutes of arguing, the game was awarded to Washington, by the score of 1–0.
 Later, NFL commissioner Joseph Carr ruled in favor of Lyons and the Jeffs.

 Meanwhile, the Senators were required to pay an $800 guaranteed fee to the Jeffersons for showing up regardless of whether the contest happened or not.
 Washington never paid, as it decided to immediately leave the APFA after the season anyway.
 As a result of the fine remaining unpaid, the NFL did record the game as a victory, however the Elias Sports Bureau has not recognized this game as a forfeit and official NFL standings also say it was not a forfeit.